antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## Multiple datasets overview with methylation data:

 With the megasampler module you can investigate the expression levels of a gene in the large collection of datasets R2 is hosting.
-For this course we will of course we look at the β-value (ratios) of the methylation sets R2 is hosting.
+For this course  we look at the β-value (ratios) of the methylation sets R2 is hosting.
 One restriction should be noticed, only dataset with the same platform can be inspected together.
 In case you select the 450k type (Illumina) platform you can only select dataset of the same platform.

 The user could also compare the methylation level of the same reporter (probe) from multiple datasets.
 In this section, the same three datasets as *Section 3 Comparing Methylation Heatmaps* are used ("Lokk": normal cells, "Heyn": tumor cells, "Esteller": cancer cells).
 The user takes the following steps to create the scatter plots of the same probe methylation dataset: